-Madrid is not only a famous business hub, but also a city of great art and vibrant (night) life - with this guide you don't lose any of your precious time.
+Madrid is not only a famous business hub, but also a city of great art and vibrant (night) life.
+Here are some recommendations to help you get the most out of your precious time in the city.

-Assuming you arrive on a Sunday morning, you already made the right decision, as Sunday is the best day to get to know the city: visit the Rastro, Madrid's biggest flee market where every week thousands and thousands of locals browse through the stands.
+Let's assume you arrive on a Sunday morning.
+You've already made the right decision, as Sunday is the best day to get to know the city!
+Visit the Rastro, Madrid's biggest flea market, where every week thousands and thousands of locals turn up in search of a bargain or just to browse the stands.

-Your next stop will be Plaza Mayor, the touristic center of Madrid where bullfights used to take place in the past.
-But today you mainly find overpriced restaurants and gift shops.
-However, nobody is forced to buy anything; you can also watch the jugglers and street musicians or otherwise hang out on the pedestal of the equestrian statue of Philipp III.
+Your next stop will be the Plaza Mayor, the tourist center of Madrid, where bullfights used to take place.
+But what you'll find there today is mainly overpriced restaurants and gift shops.
+Not to worry, as there's no need to buy anything; you can just watch the jugglers and street musicians or hang out at the foot of the equestrian statue of Philipp III.

-The Plaza de Oriente is another very fancy spot; however, if you decide to go "underground" (use the stairs for the underground car park, and take a right on the parking level), you will discover how the plaza got its name.
-Here you find the ruins of an Islamic guard tower from the 11th century - one of the few remains which recall Madrid's Moorish past.
+The Plaza de Oriente is another very fancy spot; however, if you decide to go "underground" (take the stairs for the underground car park, and make a right on the parking level), you'll see how the plaza got its name.
+Here you can find the ruins of an Islamic guard tower from the 11th century - one of the few remnants of Madrid's Moorish past.

-After an hour-long tour through the royal palace you will know what baroque splendor means.
-After this visual overkill, head to Templo de Debod, which is thousands of years older (Madrid's oldest architectural building). it is an authentic Egyptian temple built in honor of the gods Amun and Isis.
-The best area for lunch (and siesta) is definitely the district Madrid de los Austrias, which owes its unofficial name to the Hapsburgs who with Charles V acceded to the Spanish throne in the 16th century.
-What they left was rather imperial splendor than savory snacks; yet here you will find the Taberna Almendro 13, one of the classics among Madrid’s tapas bars.
+An hour-long tour through the royal palace you will show you what baroque splendor means.
+After this visual overkill, head for the Templo de Debod, which is thousands of years older and Madrid's oldest building.
+It is an authentic Egyptian temple built in honor of the gods Amun and Isis.
+The best area for lunch (and a siesta) is definitely Madrid de los Austrias, a district which owes its unofficial name to the Hapsburgs, who with Charles V acceded to the Spanish throne in the 16th century.
+What they left behind had more of an imperial splendor than a savory snacks direction.
+Nevertheless, here you'll find the Taberna Almendro 13, one of the classics among Madrid’s tapas bars.